cursiv3/JavaScript-Vector-Drawing-App/README.md

 Bytecode is as follows:

 Commands:
-F0 - clear the drawing, reset workspace
+- F0 clear the drawing, reset workspace-
-A0 - Set Color, A0 must be followed by 8 bytes of hex values for color C0 - Move pen, C0 followed by N number of pairs (X and Y) 80 - Pen up/down control
+- A0 Set Color, A0 must be followed by 8 bytes of hex values for color
+- C0 Move pen, C0 followed by N number of pairs (X and Y)
+- 80 Pen up/down control

 To Install: